Dfenestrator/GooPyCharts/README.md

 from gpcharts import figure
 ```

 That's it.
-To get started, you can plot a simple graph with the following code:
+To get started, you can plot and display a simple graph with the following code:

 ```
 fig1 = figure()
 fig1.plot([8,7,6,5,4])
+fig1.show()
 ```

-This will open a webpage in your default browser with the plot.
+This will open the chart in a Jupyter notebook if you're using one.
+If you aren't, it will open a webpage in your default browser with the plot.
+To intentionally choose the notebook, use `fig1.nb()`.
+For the web browser, use `fig1.wb()`.

 For more examples, see [testGraph.py](examples/testGraph.py).
 Examples include scatter plots, adding titles/plot labels, and datetime graphs.
 For simple bar and histogram examples, see [testGraph_barAndHist.py](examples/testGraph_barAndHist.py).
 For a jupyter notebook example, see [gpcharts test.ipynb](examples/gpcharts%20test.ipynb).
 The example does not display properly in Github, but the file should work if you download it and then do "Cell->Run All."

 For timeseries, use as your x-axis the following format (as a string): 'yyyy-mm-dd HH:MM:SS'.
 The 'HH:MM:SS' is optional, but be consistent throughout your input.
 GooPyCharts will take care of the rest.

 ## Features
-- line, scatter, bar, and histogram plots
+- line, scatter, bar, column, and histogram plots
 - plot multiple columns in one call
 - tooltips
 - best fit line for scatter plots